-The system of monitoring external exposure of individuals working in facilities where ionising radiation are used has been in place for a number of decades.
-It is based on the mandatory wearing of passive dosimeters by workers likely to be exposed and is used to check compliance with the regulatory limits applicable to workers.
-The data recorded give the cumulative exposure dose over a given period (monthly or quarterly).
-They are fed into the SISERI information system managed by IRSN and are published annually.
+The system of monitoring external exposure of individuals working in facilities where ionising radiation is used has been in place for a number of decades.
+This system is primarily based on the mandatory wearing of a passive dosimeter by workers liable to be exposed and it is used to check compliance with the regulation limits applicable to workers: these limits concern, on the one hand, the total exposure (since 2003, the annual limit, expressed in terms of effective dose, has been 20 mSv for 12 consecutive months), obtained by adding the dose due to external exposure to that resulting from any internal contamination and, on the other, the external exposure of certain parts of the body, such as hands and the lens of the eye (equivalent dose).

+The data recorded give the cumulative exposure dose over a given period (month or quarter).
+They are collated in the SISERI system managed by IRSN and are published annually.

-The results of dosimetric monitoring of worker external exposure in 2009 on the whole show that the prevention system introduced in facilities where sources of ionising radiation are used is effective, because for more than 95% of the population monitored, the annual dose remained lower than 1 mSv (effective annual dose limit for the public).
-However, these statistics do not reflect the whole picture, because in a few cases the dosimeter exposure did not necessarily correspond to exposure of the worker (dosimeters not worn but exposed) and it is possible that some workers do occasionally fail to wear their dosimeters.
+The results of dosimetric monitoring of worker external exposure in 2010 show on the whole that the prevention system introduced in facilities where sources of ionising radiation are used is effective, because for more than 96% of the population monitored, the annual dose remained lower than 1 mSv (effective annual dose limit for the public).

-For each sector, tables 2 and 3 give the breakdown into the populations monitored, the collective dose and the number of times the annual limit of 20mSv was exceeded.
-They clearly show a considerable disparity between doses according to the sector.
-For example, the medical and veterinary activities sector, which comprises a significant share of the population monitored (more than 62%), in fact only accounts for 30% of the collective dose; however the annual limit of 20mSv was exceeded in the medical sector 8 times (out of a total of 14), but no event exceeded 50 mSv.
+For each sector, tables 2 and 3 give the breakdown into the populations monitored, the collective dose and the number of times the annual limit of 20 mSv was exceeded.
+They clearly show a significant disparity in the breakdown of doses depending on the sector.
+For example, the medical and veterinary activities sector, which comprises a significant share of the population monitored (more than 62%), in fact only accounts for about 34% of the collective dose; however the annual limit of 20 mSv was exceeded in the medical sector 4 times (out of a total of 8), including two occasions (out of a total of 3) when 50 mSv was exceeded.